 - Dual aspect of accounting concept

-As a business language accounting must be simple to understand for the people who own or manage the business affairs.
-So to achieve that purpose, inventions of such standards were made which would be uniform, scientific and easily adaptable for all.
-These standards are termed as Accounting Principles.
+As a business language, accounting must be simple to understand for the people who own or manage the company’s affairs.
+So, to achieve that purpose, standards were invented that were uniform, scientific, and easily adaptable for all.